 Kaley Cuoco Engaged To BF Karl Cook: Watch Her Emotionally Accept His Romantic Proposal

 Kaley Cuoco is giving marriage a second chance.
-She accepted boyfriend Karl Cook’s romantic proposal that came on her birthday and we’ve got the video!
+She tearfully accepted boyfriend Karl Cook’s romantic proposal that came on her birthday and we’ve got the video!

 It’s safe to say that actress Kaley Cuoco‘s 32nd birthday will be the most memorable one of her life.
 As she celebrated with boyfriend of two years Karl Cook, 26, at home with friends on Nov.
 30, he whipped out a diamond ring and proposed to her!
 The professional equestrian shared the video of a makeup-free Kaley with her hair pulled back in a messy ponytail absolutely weeping with joy.
 “Honey, how you feel honey?
 What’s on your finger honey” he can he heard asking his bride to be, who is bending over and hyperventilating with shock.
 Then she shows off the gorgeous pear-shaped diamond on her ring finger.